pruje/libbash.sh/docs/libbash.md

 ```

 #### Exit codes
-Exit code forwarded of the command (1 may also be an usage error).
+Exit code forwarded of the command (1 may can also be an usage error).

 #### Example
 ```bash